 The 2709 was hand-cranked at 16 frames per second, which was the industry standard at that time.
 In 1920, Bell & Howell introduced their Cinemotor as an option to hand-cranking.
 The Cinemotor attached at the camera's rear, as seen below in a 1923 advertisement:

 From the American Cinematographer August, 1923

 Most 2709's contain Bell & Howell's trademark badge with the company's name, serial number and model number, along with another plate noting additional patents.
-Today, these two plates help in establishing the date of manufacture, and to whom the camera was sold originally.
-The camera's serial number can also be found stamped on the camera's top, where the film magazine mates with the body.
-Having the serial number in several areas helps to reaffirm the camera's identity and provides at least one number should the factory badge be missing.
-Collectors should be aware that reproduction badges for Bell & Howell equipment are available.
-Although correct in size, this particular reproduction tag lacks the refinement of a factory original:
+Today, these two plates help in establishing the date of manufacture, and to whom the camera was originally sold.
+The camera's serial number can also be found stamped on the camera's top, beneath where the film magazine mates to the body.
+Having the serial number in several areas helps to reaffirm a camera's identity and provides at least one number should the factory badge be missing.
+Reproduction badges for Bell & Howell equipment are available, although some lack the refinement of a factory original:

 Reproduction Bell & Howell manufacturer's tag

 Original Bell & Howell manufacturer's tag (note the more refined lettering)